Is Trump preparing for war against North Korea and/or Iran?

 The US would thus be able to maintain its leading global economic position, while establishing itself as a moral leader and “first among equals” on the international stage.
 A revitalized and democratized UN could prevent the the disappearance of the bullying US hegemon from creating a power vacuum that could destabilize the planet and inadvertently trigger major wars.

 If Donald Trump were really the peace-loving populist some imagine him to be, he would follow the above prescription.
 But he isn’t.
 Trump has no brain; Steve Bannon is his brain.
 And Bannon is wholeheartedly devoted to murdering hundreds of millions of people in a “4th Turning” war which, he has announced, will be bigger than World War II.

 The choice for the US and the American people is simple: Apologize and radically change course (starting by eliminating Steve Bannon from power ASAP) or get ready to die of radiation poisoning.

-Posted by Kevin Barrett on March 4, 2017, With 1250 Reads Filed under Government & Politics.
+Posted by Kevin Barrett on March 4, 2017, With 1258 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.